daniell-leall/backup-bot/README.md

-# backup-bot
+# Backup-Bot
-# Docker image based on Ubuntu 22.04 with rsync, cron, rclone, and timezone support for automated backups
+Docker image based on Ubuntu 22.04 with rsync, cron, rclone, and timezone support for automated backups.

-# Overview
+## Overview
-# This Docker image is based on Ubuntu 22.04 with pre-installed tools for automated backups.
+This Docker image is based on Ubuntu 22.04 with pre-installed tools for automated backups.
-# Allows scheduling backups using rsync and cron, with optional cloud sync via rclone (not yet configured).
+It allows scheduling backups using `rsync` and `cron`, with optional cloud sync via `rclone` (not yet configured).

-# Pre-installed Software
+## Pre-installed Software
-# rsync            - file synchronization and backup
+- `rsync`            - file synchronization and backup
-# cron             - scheduled task management
+- `cron`             - scheduled task management
-# rclone           - cloud storage sync (future use, not configured)
+- `rclone`           - cloud storage sync (future use, not configured)
-# ca-certificates  - SSL support
+- `ca-certificates`  - SSL support
-# tzdata           - timezone configuration
+- `tzdata`           - timezone configuration

-# Quick Start: Docker Run
+## Quick Start: Docker Run
-# Run the container interactively or in detached mode with all necessary volumes, environment variables, and cron job
+Run the container interactively or in detached mode with all necessary volumes, environment variables, and cron job:

 docker run -d \
   --name backup-bot \                     # Local container name